 One of the really cool things about healthcare sharing ministries is that they focus on creating a community.
 Know that you are 100% in control of what personal information is shared, but people in the Medi-Share community like reaching out and supporting each other with thank-yous, prayer requests, etc. But, if that’s not your thing, you don’t have to do it!

 Medi-Share has a wide variety of plans available, and you can use their Share Amount Calculator to look at what Medi-Share will cost for you and your family.
-As health insurance companies, your total out-of-pocket cost is related to the amount you pay each month.

 Healthy Monthly Share

 Medi-Share offers up to a 20% discount on your monthly share amount for households who meet “Health Incentive” standards, including waist measurement, weight, BMI, and blood pressure.